 Watching sailing movies is the perfect activity for a rainy day or when the sun sets on a long day of sailing.
 With your boat safely anchored for the evening, you can sit back and enjoy a swashbuckling tale with your friends and family.
-The next time bad weather sends you below deck, pop in one of these top 12 best nautical movies to keep you entertained until the storm passes.
+The next time bad weather sends you below deck, pop in one of these best nautical movies to keep you entertained until the storm passes.

 Set in the Napoleonic Wars of the early 19th century, “Master and Commander: The Far Side of the World” tells the story of British Captain Jack Aubrey and his crew as they pursue a French ship around the coast of South America.
 Aubrey is ordered to apprehend the French privateer ship Acheron in his vessel named Surprise.
 Despite Aubrey’s determination and steadfast will, Acheron continually avoids capture and ambushes Surprise several times as they travel to the Galapagos Islands.